 - Speech - Ask the person to repeat a sentence and see if the words are slurred.

 - Time: If the person has any of these signs, get him/her to the hospital immediately!

 Here are some things you can do today:

 - Stop smoking and control your alcohol consumption.

 - Manage high blood pressure.

 - Manage high cholesterol - cholesterol is the building block for plaque in arteries, which can block blood flow to the brain.
-This can increase risk of stroke or heart attack.
+This can increase the risk of stroke or heart attack.